ericoporto/ags-manual-wiki/_Feature_Rooms.md

 ### Walkable areas

 Walkable areas let define parts of the room that are permitted to move through by the Characters and Room Objects.
-Whenever a Character or a Room Object is commanded to walk or move using walkable areas, the engine's pathfinder searches the shortest path to destination which passes through only the enabled walkable areas that you've drawn in the room.
+Whenever a Character or a Room Object is commanded to [walk](Character#characterwalk) or [move](Object#objectmove) using walkable areas, the engine's pathfinder searches the shortest path to destination which passes through only the enabled walkable areas that you've drawn in the room.

-Walkable areas are drawn on a "walkable mask" room layer, were each color index correspond to a respective hotspot, and Walkable Area 0 is considered to be "non-walkable" (or "blocking").
+Walkable areas are drawn on a "walkable mask" room layer, where each color index correspond to a respective hotspot, and Walkable Area 0 is considered to be "non-walkable" (or "blocking").

 Walkable areas may be enabled or disabled by [script commands](Globalfunctions_Room#removewalkablearea).
 Disabled areas are treated as non-walkable.
-All enabled areas are viewed as same by the pathfinder, thus having different areas is necessary only if you wish to toggle them separately, or apply different effects.
+All enabled areas are viewed as one by the pathfinder, thus having different areas is necessary only if you wish to toggle them separately, or apply different effects to them.

 Speaking of effects, Walkable Areas may have following configured: